Financial-Times/treecreeper/README.md

 ### getTypes(options)

-Get an array of objects defining the structure of all types. `options` are the same as for `getType`
+Get an array of objects defining the structure of all types.
+All `options` for `getType` are supported and determine the internal structure of each type.
+Additionally, the following options can be specified:

+- `groupTypes` [default: `false`] - determines whether to return the types as a flat array, or an array of category objects.
+Each category object specifies a name, description and list of types.

 ### getEnums(options)